Sir Alex Ferguson has been named Premier League Manager of the Year by the League Managers' Association.

 Receiving the award from West Ham manager Sam Allardyce at the LMA awards dinner on Monday evening, Ferguson joked that West Brom boss Steve Clarke should have been given the honour for scoring five times against his United side on Sunday.

 "It was the perfect send-off," he remarked at the result.
-"5-5 - everyone will remember it, that's for sure."
+"Five-five.
+Everyone will remember it, that's for sure."

 Commenting on the reaction to his retirement, Ferguson added: "It's overwhelming.
 The club has been fantastic and congratulations to West Brom with the way they handled yesterday.